hodel33/sqlite-x33/README.md

 - **Foreign Key Support**: Automatically enables FOREIGN KEYS for SQLite 3 out of the box.

 ## Installation

+### Prerequisites

+1. **Python**: SQLiteX33 is a Python context manager.
+Ensure you have Python installed on your system.
+You can download it from [Python's official website](https://www.python.org/downloads/).

+2. **IDE**: For code editing, [VS Code (Visual Studio Code)](https://code.visualstudio.com/) is recommended.
+Enhance your Python experience by adding the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

+3. **SQLite Extension (Optional)**: For easier overview and editing of SQLite databases, it's good to have an SQLite extension. [@yy0931's SQLite3 Editor for VSCode](https://marketplace.visualstudio.com/items?itemName=yy0931.sqlite3-editor) is highly recommended.

+### Steps

 To set up SQLiteX33 in your project: